 Right person, right place, right time

 In 2011, a joint working party was set up between the Royal College of Surgeons of England and the Department of Health to set out how care for the higher risk surgical patient was failing and provide a list of recommendations as to how care can be improved.
-In this article Dr Philip Sherrard, a London anaesthetic registrar, provides a summary of the report, which can be found in full in the See Also section.
+In this article Dr Philip Sherrard, anaesthetic consultant in Brighton, provides a summary of the report, which can be found in full in the See Also section.

 Whilst this document refers only to the situation in the UK, the problem of poor outcomes after surgery is not unique to this country, as we find out later when we explore the so called EuSOS and ISOS studies.
 The learning here is relevant to all.

 Surgery is a common and effective treatment for a diverse range of diseases.
 However, it is now more frequently being performed on elderly patients and those with co-morbidities and advanced disease.

 In the UK 170 000 patients undergo higher-risk non-cardiac surgery each year (2011 figures).
 Of these 100 000 will develop complications resulting in 25 000 deaths.
 Advanced age and co-morbid disease combined with major and urgent surgery are associated with a higher risk group that accounts for less than 15% of in-patient procedures, but over 80% of post-operative deaths .